akeneo/pim-api-docs/content/responses.md

 }
 ```

-Fogetting to give the `Content-type` header when posting or patching data, also results in a `415 Unsupported Media Type` response.
+Forgetting to give the `Content-type` header when posting or patching data, also results in a `415 Unsupported Media Type` response.

 #### Example
 ```http